Common Challenges that Impact School Performance

-- Sensory Issues: Sensitivity to light, sound, touch, smells, or tastes; need to harm oneself physically; excessive chewing on objects, etc. to relieve a certain sensory urge.
+- Sensory Issues: Sensitivity to light, sound, touch, smells, or tastes.
+2. Sensory seeking needs such inappropriate touching; harming oneself physically; excessive inappropriate behaviors in order to relieve a sensory urge need.

-- Stress and Anxiety: school or academic avoidance: shutting down when overwhelmed; excessive trips to nurse, bathroom or counselor; emotional outbursts, etc.
+- Stress and Anxiety: School or academic avoidance: shutting down when overwhelmed; excessive trips to nurse, bathroom or counselor; emotional outbursts.

-- Impulsivity: Shouting out answers; exhibiting impulsive behaviors.
+- Impulsivity: Shouting out answers; exhibiting inappropriate reactions without thinking first

-- Disinhibition or Dysinhibition: Behaviors that student recognizes as inappropriate or prohibited but has difficulty inhibiting.
-For example, touching certain objects, making inappropriate yet contextual statements, and shouting out answers.
+- Disinhibition: Behaviors that is not impulsive and student recognizes as inappropriate or prohibited but has difficulty consistently inhibiting.
+Such as touching certain objects, making inappropriate yet contextual statements.

-- Oppositional Behaviors: Inconsistent refusal to engage in an activity or task for reasons which are not obvious.
-Need to assess why, where, and when the oppositional behavior occurs, what led up to the behavior, and how we can support the student in being successful (which often will reduce oppositional behaviors).
+- Oppositional Behaviors: Inconsistent refusal to engage in an activity or task for reasons which are not obvious; may be due to task deficit.
+Need to assess why, where, and when the oppositional behavior occurs, in order to determine how to support student so that challenges are less likely to reoccur.

 - Explosive Behaviors in School or at Home: Significant and disruptive behaviors which appear to be overly reactive to a situation.
-May be the result of suppressing symptoms, experiencing anxiety, feelings of failure, or being overwhelmed while at school or with homework.
+May be due to exhaustion from suppressing symptoms, experiencing anxiety, feelings of failure, or being overwhelmed while at school or with homework.

 - Social Skills Deficits: Immature behaviors, rigid responses, socially inappropriate behaviors, inability to consistently get along with peers.